fernando-mc/fernandomc.com/content/posts/publishing-serverless-finch.md

 <!--more-->

 Serverless finch wasn't my plugin initially.
-I found a serverless [plugin](https://github.com/serverless/serverless-client-s3) for this purpose that Serverless Inc. hadn't updated in a while.
+I found a serverless [plugin](https://github.com/serverless/serverless-client-s3) for this purpose that Serverless Inc. hadn't updated in awhile.
 I tried to use it but ran into a few errors.
 After reading over a few resolved issues it looked like the problems were fixed on the Github repo but never pushed to npm.
 So I checked in with the Serverless team:

 ![Discussion with serverless maintainers](/images/serverless_finch/serverless-finch-was-born.png)

 And eventually I decided to publish a new package myself.
-Turns out they wanted to update but apaprently lost the npm credentials to do so.
+Turns out they wanted to update but apparently lost the npm credentials to do so.
 So, through absolutely no credit of my own you can now use Serverless Finch.

 `npm install serverless-finch`